Blacks Britannica: Reception

 The critic Peter Biskind saw Blacks Britannica as approaching "British racism from an uncompromising Marxist perspective, showing how it is used to create a permanent underclass and to set the working class at war with itself".
 WBGH's recut version provided "an object lesson in the anatomy of censorship."
 In December 1978 Blacks Britannica won the special prize of the International Organization of Journalists at the Leipzig Film Festival.
 Joel Dreyfuss, writing for Jump Cut in November 1979, called the film "a relentless and engrossing indictment of racism toward black immigrants to England, told from an obvious Marxist perspective."

+In 2025 Blacks Britannia was covered by the British Film Institute with a detailed view of the film being publicly seen as "too incendiary" in 1978.